Determination of Residency Status for Tuition Purposes

 - Veteran is using VA Education benefits – a copy of Certificate of Eligibility must be provided to the CMU Veteran Services office.

-Service members who do not receive an honorable discharge are not eligible for in-state status under the state statutes or for federal veterans education benefits.
+Service members who do not receive an honorable discharge are not eligible for in-state status under the state statutes or for federal veteran education benefits.
 These students, may, however, meet Colorado in-state residency requirements outlined in C.R.S.
 23-7-103.

 Contact the Tuition Classification Officer in the Admissions Office for further details.